Yui-Iida/Yui-Iida/README.md

 -->

-- 🔭 I’m a self-taught web developer.
+- 🔭 I’m a passionate web developer who cares UI/UX.
-- 🌱 I’m currently learning React, Python, Flask etc.
+- 🌱 I’m focusing for React, JavaScript, etc.
 - 👯 I’m looking to collaborate on any new projects!
-- 🤔 I’m looking for help with anything, especially for begginer questions.
 - ⚡ Fun fact: Cat lover(as you can see)